 - Property damage

-Non-economic losses are intangible losses that can’t be assigned a dollar value.
-They include things like:
+Non-economic damages are intangible, incalculable losses that can’t be assigned a monetary value.
+Here are some examples:

 - Pain and suffering

 - Loss of enjoyment of life

 - Permanent disability

 When you trust Esquire Law with your bicycle accident case, we’ll fight tooth and nail to secure maximum compensation on your behalf so you can make a full recovery.